-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

 Chip maker Marvell Technology Group Ltd said on Monday it would buy smaller rival Cavium Inc in a deal valued at about $6-billion as it seeks to expand its networking equipment business Under the deal, Marvell will offer $40.00 per share in cash and 2.1757 of its shares for each Cavium share.
+Cavium shares jumped 9.5 per cent in premarket trading and Marvell shares gained 4.2 per cent.

 Telus Corp. has joined Rogers Communications Inc. in saying it can't meet a Dec.
 1 deadline for completing changes to the way customers are billed for extra data usage and international roaming charges.
 Vancouver-based Telus is asking the CRTC for permission to extend the deadline for updating its billing system to March 31, 2018 — although it anticipates some changes will be complete before that time.
 Canada's wireless carriers were told last June that they had until Dec.
 1 to comply with a number of regulations including how they set caps on wireless data usage and who is authorized to accept extra charges for accounts with more than one device user.